sueLan/suelan.github.io/source/_posts/iOS-images-in-memory.md

   - Image
 ---

-Memory is a finite and shared resouces in mobile system, while image Memory use is related to the dimensions of the images, not the file size.
+Memory is a finite and shared resources in mobile system, while image Memory use is related to the dimensions of the images, not the file size.

-## The momory use of an RGBA image
+## The memory use of an image using sRGB space

-Take the following image as an intance, its file size is 590KB, with dimension 2048 x 1536 pixel.
+Take the following image as an instance, its file size is 590KB, with dimension 2048 x 1536 pixel.
 ![83dca9cf.png](28bfb5ac-c3fa-4575-a1b1-72fcbacc9069/83dca9cf.png)

 #### 4 byetes for each pixel in RGBA

-By this [article](https://www.objc.io/issues/3-views/moving-pixels-onto-the-screen/), each pixel in RGBA image needs 32bit, 4 bytes, in memory when it's decoded.
-Because in RGBA, the range of each channel value is from 0 to 255, which needs 8 bits to represent the value.
+By this [article](https://www.objc.io/issues/3-views/moving-pixels-onto-the-screen/), each pixel in sRGB image needs 32bit, 4 bytes, in memory when it's decoded.
+Because in sRGB, there are Red, Green, Blue 3 channels and Alpha.
+The range of each channel value is from 0 to 255, which needs 8 bits to represent the value.

 ```
   A   R   G   B   A   R   G   B   A   R   G   B